damien-jomedia/Front_End_Best_Practice/README.md

 <p>Prefer classes over id's, classes have a lower specificity and can be overridden, id's can only be overridden by !important tags or inline styles. </p>

+<p>Prefer classes over tag names, because your markup might change for seo reasons or content reasons and you don't want your page style to be affected.</p>

 <pre>
 /* BAD */
 div#ad-placement { }